Daniel Akpeyi

-Daniel Akpeyi (born 3 August 1986) is a Nigerian professional footballer who currently plays as a goalkeeper.
+Daniel Akpeyi (born 3 August 1986) is a Nigerian former professional footballer who played as a goalkeeper.

 Club career

-Akpeyi began his career with Gabros International F.C. and was promoted to the first team in 2005, but moved to Nasarawa United F.C. in January 2007.
-He was an undisputed starter for both clubs.

 Akpeyi joined Heartland F.C. for their 2010 CAF Champions League campaign, and was again first-choice.
 In February 2014, it was announced that he had left Heartland to join league rivals Warri Wolves, but a few days later, Heartland denied the move by an official statement, stating that they had no intention to sell their first choice goalkeeper.

 In the following month, however, the deal was confirmed again and Akpeyi joined Warri Wolves.

 In 2015, he signed a two-year deal with Chippa.

-In 2019, he signed with Kaizer Chiefs (nicknamed the Amakhosi).

 After speaking to Nigerian national team coach Gernot Rohr about Akpeyi's qualities, Kaizer Chiefs coach Ernst Middendorp saw to it that the Amakhosi management signed the Chippa United goalkeeper.
 Akpeyi went on to keep nine clean sheets in the league for Chiefs in the 2019/20 season.
 This remains the most clean sheets kept by a Chiefs goalkeeper in a league season since Itumeleng Khune kept 16 clean sheets in the 2017/18 league season.
 Akpeyi was also named Absa Premiership Player of the Month for September and October in 2019.

-After being without a club in 2022, he was fancied by Sekhukhune United but the deal failed to materialise.

-Personal life

-Akpeyi married his long time girl friend Emmanuella Ebert-Kalu in December 2016.
-In July 2018, they welcomed their first child, Prince Jason Akpeyi, who was born in Port Elizabeth.
-He is credited for founding the Daniel Akpeyi Children Empowerment Foundation (Dacef) the non profitable organization was founded in 2020.
-The foundation aim is to help develop Africa by helping the less privileged children get quality Education.

-Recently, the Dacef reached out to people in the locations of Gauteng, Johannesburg during the COVID-19 worldwide lockdown.